ved-sharma/HyperStackReg/README.md

 ![alt text](https://github.com/ved-sharma/HyperStackReg/blob/master/Data/Example%20hyperstack%20-%20before%20vs%20after.gif "Example image")

+**Movie:** A 16-bit multi-channel (blue, green and red) hyperstack before and after HyperStackReg registration.
+The intravital multiphoton movie shows green and red labeled cells moving in vivo in living mice.
+Extracellular matrix collagen fibers are shown in blue.

+# Rationale
 A single channel time-lapse, Z-stack (C=1, Z>=1, T>1) can be aligned using [StackReg](http://bigwww.epfl.ch/thevenaz/stackreg/) plugin.
 HyperStackReg plugin, on the other hand, aligns images in a multi-channel hyperstack (C>1, Z>=1, T>1).
 The main idea of the HyperStackReg plugin is to apply the same transformation matrix to each channel of a hyperstack, so that all the channels of a hyperstack are registered with respect to each other.

 # Installation